 What makes India such a fascinating place to study abroad is that it’s a country on the up.
 Major technological advances are being made seemingly every day in India, yet it’s still a developing country with a lot of poverty and social issues.
 As India becomes wealthier and more powerful, its middle class is growing and its rates of poverty, illiteracy and early mortality are declining.
 Life expectancy is also quickly rising.

-But the thing for which India is best known across the world is also one of the major draws for international students: the food.
-As the world has become more and more interconnected, curries, naans, poppadums and sugar puddings have spread around the world - and have come to be adored by billions of people.
+As a study abroad destination in Asia, India ranks high on experiencing a new culture or lifestyle.
+One thing for which India is best known across the world is also one of the major draws for international students: the food.
+As the world has become more and more interconnected, curries, naans, poppadums and sugar puddings have spread around the world – and have come to be adored by billions of people.
 There is also India’s national dress.
 Its vivid colors and patterns capture our imaginations.
 Of course, India also has rich, fascinating stories, from the origin stories of the Hindu gods through to traditional folktales and legends, Indian stories have more than enough to keep you enthralled for hours at a time.

 Education in India